Adur Homes' Leasehold Team

 All of Adur's leasehold flats were originally part of the housing stock and were occupied by Council tenants.
-Over 460 of these flats have now been bought by Council tenants under the 'Right to Buy' provisions and are now owned leasehold.
-These flats may still be owned by the original right to buy purchaser, or may have subsequently been sold, and now may be owned by any member of the public.
+Over 500 of these flats have now been bought by Council tenants under the 'Right to Buy' provisions and are now owned leasehold.
+These flats may still be owned by the original Right to Buy purchaser, or may have been sold subsequently on the open market.

-The Leasehold Administration Service is here to provide advice and assistance to all of Adur's leaseholders.
-The service also provides advice and assistance to potential leaseholders, i.e. Council tenants living in flats and buying through the right to buy provisions, and prospective purchasers of one of Adur's leasehold flats.
+The Leasehold Team is here to provide advice and assistance to all of Adur District Council's leaseholders.
+The service also provides advice and assistance to potential leaseholders, that is, Council tenants who are buying through the Right to Buy provisions, and prospective purchasers of one of Adur's leasehold flats who are buying on the open market.

-Leasehold ownership is simply a long tenancy - the right to occupation and use of the flat for the term of the lease.
+Leasehold ownership is simply a long tenancy - the right to occupy the flat for the term of the lease.
+The flat can be bought and sold throughout the term of the lease.

 Leasehold flats can be in purpose-built blocks, in converted houses, or above commercial premises.